 Advance arrangements should be made so that all appropriate equipment and personnel are in place at the place of destination at the estimated time of arrival to ensure quick and safe unloading of all animals.

-Appropriate lighting should be provided during must be sufficient for loading and unloading.
+Appropriate lighting must be sufficient for loading and unloading.

 It is essential that specific measures are implemented to safeguard the health and welfare of animals and all personnel during and after loading and unloading.